How to Extend the C: Drive When a Recovery Partition Blocks the Newly Added Space

 reagentc /info

-• If reagentc /enable fails, confirm the system has enough free space (600–1024 MB) for a recovery partition and retry.
+• If reagentc /enable fails, verify there is enough free space for the recovery partition

-• If BitLocker was suspended earlier, re-enable protectors after completing changes:
+• If BitLocker was suspended, re-enable it afterward:

 manage-bde -protectors -enable C: